MarcusWolschon/osmeditor4android/documentation/docs/help/tr/Introduction.md

 İndirmek için aynı butonu veya menüyü seçin ve ardından "Verileri OSM sunucusuna yükle"'yi seçin

-Vespucci supports OAuth authorization and the classical username and password method.
-OAuth is preferable since it avoids sending passwords in the clear.
+Vespucci OAuth doğrulamasını, ve klasik kullanıcı adı-şifre yöntemini destekler. Şifreleri açıktan göndermeyi önlediği için OAuth daha iyidir.

 New Vespucci installs will have OAuth enabled by default.
 On your first attempt to upload modified data, a page from the OSM website loads.
 After you have logged on (over an encrypted connection) you will be asked to authorize Vespucci to edit using your account.
 If you want to or need to authorize the OAuth access to your account before editing there is a corresponding item in the "Tools" menu.